Moldova–Poland relations: Modern relations

 Poland has always been a vocal supporter for Moldova's integration and membership to the European Union, which Poland is a member of.
-Poland has been well-aware with political marginalization of Moldova with the situation of Transnistria and Poland has officially announced it won't recognize Transnistria as a separate nation.
+Poland has been well-aware with political marginalisation of Moldova with the situation of Transnistria and Poland has officially announced it won't recognise Transnistria as a separate nation.

 Poland is one of Moldova's ten main trading partners.
 In 2019, Poland was the eighth largest source of imports and the sixth largest export destination for Moldova.

 In 2020, following the outbreak of the COVID-19 pandemic in Moldova, Poland donated medical aid and equipment, incl. oxygen concentrators, to various hospitals in Moldova, also via the Polish community in Moldova.

 In October 2021, during a gas crisis, Moldova purchased one million cubic meters of natural gas from Poland.
 This was Moldova's first gas purchase from a country other than Russia.

 The Warsaw Institute, a Polish think tank, maintains a Romania Monitor to explain the main course of political, economical and social developments in Romania and Moldova.